2015 NIRSA National Soccer Championship: Men's championship

-In the finals, the 2000 champions, Penn State, would face North Carolina in their national finals debut.
-While all of Penn State's previous 5 games were within a goal, North Carolina would cut it much closer, requiring extra time in their previous two games, including a nine-round penalty shootout with Illinois in the semifinals.
-Despite playing nearly 30 extra minutes, North Carolina started early with a goal from Eric Rossitch in the 5th minute off of a header near the 6-yard box off of a free kick.
+In the finals, North Carolina opened the scoring with a goal from Eric Rossitch in the 5th minute off of a header near the 6-yard box off of a free kick.
 A goal in the last minute by Daniel Goff while Penn State had all 11 men in North Carolina's half would see North Carolina win 2–0.
-This was North Carolina's first national title and the first national title by a Region II team, the only region who hadn't had a team claim a men's championship national title.
+This was North Carolina's first national title and the first national title by a Region II team, the only region who hadn't had a team claim a men's championship national title previously.